--Principles of PWM
+- Principles of PWM

-The pulse width modulation signals are pulse trains with static frequency and scale but with variable pulse width.
-There is one pulse of fixed magnitude in every PWM period.
+The pulse width modulation signals are pulse trains with There is one pulse of fixed magnitude in every PWM period.
 According to the same modulation signal the width of pulses changes depending on the requirements.
 When PWM is applied to the gate of transistor.
 The change in PWM period results in ON and OFF states of the transistors.
-It is to be noted that the frequency of a PWM signal must be much higher than that of the modulating signal, the fundamental frequency.
-The energy supplied to the load is mostly depend on the modulating signal.
+It is to be noted that the frequency of a PWM signal must be much higher than that of the modulating signal, the fundamental

-Figure 12.
+Figure 13.
 Symmetric and Asymmetric PWM Signals There are basically two types of PWM signals, symmetric and asymmetric.
 The pulses of a symmetric PWM signal are always symmetric with respect to the center of each PWM period.
 The pulses of an asymmetric PWM signal always have the same side associated with one end of each PWM period.
 Mostly symmetric PWM signals are considered as they result in less harmonics in the output voltages and currents.

--PWM techniques
+- PWM techniques

 The most common method of controlling the output voltage from the inverter is termed as Pulse-Width Modulation (PWM) Control.
-The benefits possessed by PWM techniques include lower power dissipation, easy to implement and control, no temperature variation and aging-caused drifting or degradation in linearity, Also the output voltage control can be obtained without any additional components and with this method, lower order harmonics can be eliminated or minimized along with its output voltage control.
+The benefits possessed by PWM techniques include lower power dissipation, easy to implement and control, no temperature variation and agingcaused drifting or degradation in linearity, Also the output voltage control can be obtained without any additional components and with this method, lower order harmonics can be eliminated or minimized along with its output voltage control.
 The main drawback of this method is that silicon controlled rectifiers (SCRs) most commonly known as thyristors are expensive as they must possess low turn-on and turn-off times.
 PWM techniques are characterized by constant amplitude pulses.
 The width of these pulses is however modulated to obtain output voltage control and to reduce its harmonic content.
 The modulation techniques can be classified into two types mainly carrier based modulation and carrier less modulation.
 The main purpose of designing these techniques is to control the PWM inverter switches so we can get the AC voltage or current very close to the sine wave form.
 We can say that by switching ON and OFF the dc supply at regular intervals is considered as the basic method to convert a fixed DC voltage to an AC voltage that is in pure sine wave form.
 We use PWM in order to achieve this.
 The quality of these, PWM techniques, depends on the amplitude of the fundamental component, the harmonic content in the inverter output, the effect of harmonics on the source, the switching losses, controllability and implementation.